Akmi555/TeamProject-QA/README.md

 ## 📂 Project Structure

-- `TestBase.java`: Base class that handles the setup and teardown for the WebDriver, as well as common utilities for all tests.
+- `com.TestBase.java`: Base class that handles the setup and teardown for the WebDriver, as well as common utilities for all tests.
 - `UserAuthorizationTests/`: Tests for user login functionality, including visibility toggling for the password field.
 - `RegistrationTests/`: Tests for validating user registration fields and handling various error scenarios.